maful/maful/README.md

 [ruby-phosphor-icons](https://github.com/maful/ruby-phosphor-icons) - Phosphor Icons for Ruby and Rails

+[shada-it](https://github.com/maful/shada-it) - Complete Syntax Highlighting for Markdown It with Shiki

 [sailboat_components](https://github.com/maful/sailboat_components) - ViewComponents for the Sailboat UI (In Progress)

 [railstips.dev](https://github.com/maful/railstips.dev) - Railstips.dev is a collection of tips and tricks for the Ruby on Rails ecosystem curated from Twitter